patriciayogi/quiz/spring-quiz/README.md

+# Quiz web application

+This application generates multiple choices quizzes.

 # React.js and Spring Data REST

 We will be using Spring Data REST and its powerful backend functionality, combined with React’s sophisticated features to build an easy-to-understand UI and Thymeleaf.

-Spring Data REST provides a fast way to build hypermedia-powered repositories.

 React is Facebook’s solution to efficient, fast, and easy-to-use views in JavaScript.

 ## RESTful web service application:

-This application generates quizzes.

 - load data to MySql database using Spring Data.
 - retrieves data from MySql.